deckgo/deckdeckgo/cloud/README.md

 ## License

-This project, respectively these functions are released under the GNU Affero General Public License.
+This project, respectively these functions of [DeckDeckGo], are released under the GNU Affero General Public License.
 Copyright [David Dal Busco](mailto:david.dalbusco@outlook.com) and [Nicolas Mattia](mailto:nicolas@nmattia.com), Zürich, Switzerland.
 See COPYING for more details.

 [DeckDeckGo] is developed by [David Dal Busco](mailto:david.dalbusco@outlook.com) and [Nicolas Mattia](mailto:nicolas@nmattia.com).